vishalkrishnads/FlashGrab/README.md

 # FlashGrab
 FlashGrab is your one-stop solution for flash sales.
 This is an autobuy app available for android built on the React Native platform with a python server as the back end.
 This is a completely open-source service which is open to everyone for [contributing](https://github.com/firstcontributions/first-contributions/blob/master/README.md) and improving.
 Know more about the app at our [official website](https://flashgrab.github.io)

-## NOTE
-This branch contains pre-release code which may be buggy.
-This branch may also contain broken or half-baked features.
-Revert to branch `master` for latest and stable release

 ## Screenshots
 <a><img src="https://github.com/vishal-ds/FlashGrab/blob/master/.github/Screenshots/AddSale.jpg?raw=true" height="420" width="200" ></a>
 <a><img src="https://github.com/vishal-ds/FlashGrab/blob/master/.github/Screenshots/Fingerprint.jpg?raw=true" height="420" width="200" ></a>